 Heritage speakers of a language may choose to take the assessment of the foreign language most familiar to them or the heritage language that is spoken at home.
 If you are a heritage speaker of Spanish, there are courses available that are specifically designed with you in mind; these courses develop fluency and include a survey of U.S. Latino culture and identity.

 If you speak or have studied a language that Dominican University does not offer, you may take an independently administered proficiency test (for a fee) and, depending on the results, fulfill the language foundation requirement in this way.

 If you did not take a foreign language in high school, please select “None” on the registration form.

-For more information about the modern foreign language requirement or placement assessment, please contact Rosary College of Arts and Sciences at (708) 524-6814.
+For more information about the modern foreign language requirement or placement assessment, please contact Tonia Triggiano at (708) 524-6639 or firstname.lastname@example.org; or you can contact the Rosary College of Arts & Sciences at (708) 524-6814.

 You will have 60 minutes to complete a test including all aspects of high school math except calculus.

 The test will include 36 multiple choice questions.
 You are not allowed to use a calculator; scratch paper will be provided for you to work out the problems.
 Please bring a pencil with you for the test.
-For more information about the Mathematics requirement or placement test, please contact Marion Weedermann, chair and professor of mathematics, at (708) 524-6514 or firstname.lastname@example.org.
+For more information about the Mathematics requirement or placement test, please contact Paul Coe, chair and professor of mathematics, at (708) 524-6640 or email@example.com.